InteractiveComputerGraphics/splashsurf/README.md

 ### VTK

-Files with the "`.vtk`" are loaded using [`vtkio`](https://crates.io/crates/vtkio).
+Files with the "`.vtk`" extension are loaded using [`vtkio`](https://crates.io/crates/vtkio).
 The VTK file is loaded as a big endian binary file and has to contain an "Unstructured Grid" with either `f32` or `f64` vertex coordinates.
 Any other data or attributes are ignored.
 Only the first "Unstructured Grid" is loaded, other entities are ignored.

 ### PLY